rafaltrojniak/logstash_rules/README.md

 About
 -----
-This project aims to provide full framework for :
+This project aims to provide full framework for:
 * Development and verification of Logstash processing rules
 * Provide regression tests
 * Provide documentation about gathered events

-TODO :
+TODO:
 * Compare that with Elasticsearch mapping files
 * Test events against Elasticserach mappings
 * Document mapping impact on events stored in Elasticsearch